 Sleepy Hollow Cemetery can confirm burial of specific individuals by date of death.
 Its records, continuous from 1849 through the present, include nearly 46,000 interments.
 Contact the office during business hours: Monday through Friday, except major holidays, 8:30 AM to 4:30 PM.
 Fees apply for research time and copying.
 Like most cemeteries, our records are usually limited to date of death and date of interment.
 For additional information, consult the resources listed below.

 If you are seeking an ancestor who died before 1849, you probably should direct your attention to the churchyard of the neighboring Old Dutch Church of Sleepy Hollow.
-There are approximately 1,700 interments in the Old Dutch Burying Ground, the majority from the mid 18th century through the late 19th century.
 The church and its burying ground are not affiliated with Sleepy Hollow Cemetery.
 Contact the Reformed Church of the Tarrytowns for information on burials: 42 North Broadway, Tarrytown, NY 10591, 914-631-4497.
-See also books below.

-Having trouble figuring out the difference between a first cousin twice removed and a second cousin once removed?
+Struggling with the difference between a first cousin twice removed and a second cousin once removed?
+We do too.
 Our table of consanguinity will help you chart family relationships.

 Government agencies and non-government organizations.